Leander-Dynamics/terraform-halomd/README.md

 ### Promotion flow

-1. Developer opens a PR → pipeline runs **Validate** and three **Plan** jobs.
+1. Developer opens a PR → pipeline runs **Validate** and four **Plan** jobs.
 2. Reviewers inspect the PR and the published plan artifacts; if approved, the PR merges to `main`.
-3. Merge triggers dev apply automatically.
+3. Merge triggers dev and qa applies automatically.
 Stage/prod applies wait for Environment approvals; approvers review and approve within Azure DevOps to continue the run.

 ### Configuration knobs